juniormbe/cloudmc-standard-kb/en/cloudstack-compute-service/working-with-instances.md

 <!-- Slight modifications to import from CCA KB -->

 ### Access an Instance's console
-Note: For this operation to be available, your user account needs to be assigned the **Environment Admin** or **User** role on the target environment.
+Note: For this operation to be available, your user account needs to be assigned the **Editor** or **Owner** role on the target environment.

-1. Go to the **Services** page.
-1. Select the appropriate compute environment on the left sidebar.
+1. From the sidebar, select the desired service connection and navigate to your environment.
 1. Select the **Instances** tab.
 1. In the target instance's **Action** menu, select the **View Console** option.